xelatihy/yocto-gl/docs/yocto/yocto_cli.md

 is either a range of valid values er a list of valid choices.
 A help flag is automatically added.

-After adding all arguments, use `parse_cli(cli, args)` to parse the command-line.
-If an error occurs, the parser throws a `cli_error` exception, that includes a message that can be printed to inform the user.
-If you cannot use exceptions, use the function `parse_cli(cli, args, error)` that returns whether an error has occurred as a boolean and the error string.

 For positional arguments, the argument name is only used for printing help.
 For optional arguments, the command line is parsed for options named `--` followed by the option `name` or `-` followed by the `alt` short name.